powerline/powerline/docs/source/installation/linux.rst

        pip install --user git+git://github.com/Lokaltog/powerline

-.. note:: You need to use the GitHub URI when installing Powerline!
-This project is currently unavailable on the PyPI due to a naming conflict with an unrelated project.
+.. note:: Due to the naming conflict with an unrelated project powerline is named ``powerline-status`` in PyPI.

 .. note:: If you are powerline developer you should be aware that ``pip install --editable`` does not currently fully work.
 If you